 The retreat house is in Bathway on the edge of Levera National Park in St Patrick, the most Northern parish of Grenada.
-The house is about 20mins walk from Levera beach (in the photo) and 5mins walk from Bathway beach.
+The house is about a 30mins walk from Levera beach (in the photo) and a 5mins walk from Bathway beach.
 Bathway is so called due to the coral reef creating a safe pool in order for people to swim at the Bathway beach which is popular with locals.
 The beach is often quiet especially during weekdays.
-The retreat house is set back from Bathway on a quiet road, along with about 4 other houses.
+The retreat house is set back from Bathway on a quiet road, along with 4 other houses.

 Due to the small size of the island, all the tourist sites and attractions that Grenada offers are within easy reach from the house including the capital, St Georges and the popular Grand Anse beach which are the main tourist destinations.

 In the centre of the island is Grand Etang National Park where